zzzprojects/EntityFramework-Extensions/docs/pages/tutorials/overview.md

 | BulkMerge       | 65 ms          | 80 ms          | 110 ms         |

 ## FromQuery Operations

 FromQuery method allows you to execute UPDATE or DELETE statements without loading entities in the context.

+Everything is executed on the database side, so nothing is faster than these methods.

 ### Example